trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ## Debugger Variable Inspector

-To the right of the code panel is the state variable inspector.
-This is a reflection of your contract's state at the corresponding point in the transaction's execution.
+Next to the source viewport is the variable inspector.
+This shows the variable values for the current transaction execution context, including contract state, local function, and global variables.
 The inspector uses a tree-like explorer enabling you to drill down by clicking on a given branch, represented by the green right-facing caret icon <i class="fas fa-caret-right" style="color: #17B89D"></i>.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-50" src="/img/docs/teams/debugger-variables.png" alt="Teams Debugger Variable Inspector">